 What happens at Swan Upping?

 It's the traditional means by which the swans on the River Thames are apportioned among the three proprietors.
 Its main practical purposes today are to conduct a census of swans and check their health.
 It occurs annually in the third week of July.
-Over five days, the Queen's, Vintners' and the Dyers' respective swan uppers row up the river in skiffs in recent centuries from Sunbury-on-Thames to Abingdon on Thames.
+Over five days, the Crown's, Vintners' and the Dyers' respective swan uppers row up the river in skiffs in recent centuries from Sunbury-on-Thames to Abingdon on Thames.

 In 2012, exceptional high river flows for summer prompted a partial cancellation between Sunbury-on-Thames and Windsor, the first definitively known cancellation (albeit partial) in its 900-year history.